First Light from Hakos - Tarantula

 Eagle Nebula

-Eagle Nebula Full resolution on flickr.
+Full resolution on flickr.

 The Eagle Nebula (cataloged as Messier 16 or NGC 6611) is one of the most iconic objects in our night sky.
 Located approximately 7,000 light-years away in the constellation Serpens, this spectacular formation is an active star-forming region that spans roughly 70 by 55 light-years.